SmartPack/SmartPack-Kernel-Manager/README.md

 * LED Blink/Fade support.
 * Device specific kernel download options for supported devices.
 * Dedicated Frequently Asked Questions (FAQ) section for SmartPack-Kernel (Manager).
+* Compatible with stock & other kernels
+* And much more…

 ## Donations
 If you want to appreciate my work, please consider donating to me as it is helpful to continue my projects more active, although it is not at all necessary.